selwynpolit/d9book/book/forms.md

 ## Find a form id in the page source

 To find the form_id, edit an article node with the comment form displaying.

-Inspect code in chrome

-Look for something like this:
+Inspect code in chrome and look for something like this:

 ```html
 <form class="comment-comment-form comment-form" data-drupal-selector="comment-form" action="/comment/reply/node/1/comment" method="post" id="comment-form" accept-charset="UTF-8" data-drupal-form-fields="edit-subject-0-value,edit-comment-body-0-value,edit-comment-body-0-format--2,edit-submit,edit-preview">